 - Gazeebo island a romantic view and new walk to gazebo island.

-- Cordelia bridge is the newley reinstated bridge that had been lost for many years.
+- Cordelia bridge is the newly reinstated bridge that had been lost for many years.

-- Primrose summer grove and pet Cemetry, a place of peaceful reflection for the Leigh family over the years.
+- Primrose summer grove and pet Cemetery, a place of peaceful reflection for the Leigh family over the years.

 General History Tours